Understanding Pensions and Divorce in Arizona

 Pensions, however, are different than a traditional 401(k) or IRA.
-A pension provides the recipient to receive a series of monthly payments for either a fixed period of time or during the life of the employee after reaching a certain age.
+A pension provides the recipient for receiving a series of monthly payments for either a fixed period or during the life of the employee after reaching a certain age.

 The Arizona Court of Appeals in the Boncoskey v.
-Boncoskey case provides valuable insight into how trial court’s are required to divide pensions in an Arizona divorce case.
-The court distinguished between vested (a.k.a. matured) rights and non-vested pension rights, A pension is matured if the person is presently entitled to retire and begin receiving pension payment.
-A pension is unvested if the person is not presently entitled to a pension, but may be entitled to pension payments in the future.
+Boncoskey case provides valuable insight into how trial courts are required to divide pensions in an Arizona divorce case.
+The court distinguished between vested (a.k.a. matured) rights and nonvested pension rights, A pension is matured if the person is presently entitled to retire and begin receiving pension payment.
+A pension is nonvested if the person is not currently entitled to a pension, but may be entitled to pension payments in the future.

-The analysis from the Arizona Court of Appeals started by addressing Laura’s argument Timothy did not file his Notice of Appeal in time; alleging Timothy had to file a Notice of Appeal within thirty days from the date their Divorce Decree was entered and not after the Domestic Relations Order was subsequently signed by the judge.
-A party is required to file a Notice of Appeal within thirty days a final appealable order was issued by the trial court.
-The Arizona Court of Appeals found the Domestic Relations Order issued after the Decree of Dissolution of Marriage was issued was the final appealable Order issued by the trial court and, therefore, concluded Timothy’s time to file his Notice of Appeal began to run with the Domestic Relations Order was issued.
+A party is required to file a Notice of Appeal within thirty days the trial court issued a final appealable order.
+The Arizona Court of Appeals found the Domestic Relations Order issued after the Decree of Dissolution of Marriage has issued the final appealable Order issued by the trial court and, therefore, concluded Timothy’s time to file his Notice of Appeal began to run with the Domestic Relations Order was issued.

 The Court of Appeals referred to a prior Arizona Supreme Court case of Van Loan v.
-Van Loan, which held that a pension that is not vested and, therefore, may not necessarily result in a spouse receiving pension payments, such as if they leave employment before becoming vested in the pension plan, still constitutes community property and is subject to division in a divorce of the potential right to receive those payments.
+Van Loan, which held that a pension that is not vested and, therefore, may not necessarily result in a spouse receiving pension payments, such as if they leave employment before becoming vested in the pension plan.
+The spouses still constitute community property and are subject to division in a divorce of the potential right to receive those payments.

 The next question the court of appeals addressed was whether Laura had a right to receive the equivalent of what her pension payments would be when Timothy first becomes eligible to receive pension payments, but he elects to continue working; thereby delaying either spouse from receiving pension payments for many years into the future.